-When I head out to shoot nightscapes, I take only the camera and lense, pre-fitted to the tripod, spare battery, lense cloth, a small plastic bag and a head torch.
-I do NOT take lense caps, camera bags, remote releases, gadgets or anything else that I might drop and lose in the dark.
+When I head out to shoot nightscapes, I take only the camera and lens, pre-fitted to the tripod, spare battery, lens cloth, a small plastic bag and a head torch.
+I do NOT take lens caps, camera bags, remote releases, gadgets or anything else that I might drop and lose in the dark.
 The plastic bag is to put over the camera if there is a rain shower.

 Buy a high quality head torch, they are very light, extremely powerful and the batteries last an eternity.
 I recommend the Petzl Tikka Active head torches, e.g. the Tikka XP Plus, which are worth every single penny.

-Assuming you are pointing the camera North, and you know from my FB page that an aurora was in progress at the time, the short answer is that you have made a mistake with the settings.
+Assuming you are pointing the camera northsouth, and you know from my app that an aurora was in progress at the time, the short answer is that you have made a mistake with the settings.
 Common errors are setting the exposure to 30 (thirtieth of a second) instead of 30" (thirty seconds) and setting the ISO to 160 or 640, instead of 1600 or 6400, respectively.

-Not really, it is not bright enough.
+Not really well in the UK, Australia or New Zealand, it is not bright enough.
 When you have seen 'video' footage of auroras this is normally done using time-lapse photography, where many hundreds of long-exposure, still images are joined together to create a short piece of video.

 There are now some modern cameras that are capable of capturing real-time video footage of auroras but they are expensive and need to operate at extremely high ISO settings.
-We rarely get auroras in the UK that are strong enough or fast-moving enough, so time-lapse is generally more appropriate for creating video.
+We rarely get auroras in the UK, Australia or New Zealand that are strong enough or fast-moving enough, so time-lapse is generally more appropriate for creating video in these countries.

 My app has all the essential times that you need for aurora-watching.
 It gives you the times for the coming night, rather than the current day, so it is more useful than other time and date apps.
 It also gives times that are precise for your specific location.

-The height of the aurora above the horizon is a measure of how strong the display is and also how far south within the UK it can be photographed.
+The height of the aurora above the horizon is a measure of how strong the display is and also how far southnorth it can be photographed.

 The angles I quote in my alerts are the height to the top edge of the green and pinks arcs of the aurora above the horizon.
 A 'normal' aurora on Skye has green to 10 degrees.
 A strong aurora has green to 15 degrees.
 A very strong aurora has green to 20 degrees.
 Above 30 degrees is a major aurora.